 - Monitoring data package over a network

-Newly registered domains are easily infected with malicious software, so the DNS monitoring tools are used to identify malware.
+Newly registered domains are easily infected with malicious software, so the DNS monitoring tools identify malware.

 33) What Is The Process Of Salting And Why It Is Used?

 Salting is a process in which passwords length is extended using special characters.
-In order to use it more efficiently, you need to understand the entire mechanism of salting.
+To use it more efficiently, you need to understand the entire mechanism of salting.
 It is an efficient way to safeguard your passwords because it also prevents attackers from testing known words across the system.
-For example, (“QxLUF1bgIAdeQX”) is added to each password for the protection of passwords.
+For example, (“QxLUF1bgIAdeQX”) is added to each password to protect passwords.

 34) What is SSH?

-Secure Socket Shell (also known as Secure Shell) is a utility suite which is used by the system administrators to get a secure way to access the data on a network.
+Secure Socket Shell (also known as Secure Shell) is a utility suite that the system administrators use to secure access to the data on a network.